Archbishop Christopher Prowse

 - In 2007 Pope Benedict XVI appointed him a Member of the Pontifical Council for Interreligious Dialogue, and on 18 June 2009, the same Pontiff named him Bishop of Sale.
 On 12 September 2013, Pope Francis appointed him Archbishop of Canberra and Goulburn Archdiocese.

-- On 27 February 2014, the Pope appointed him as a Consultor to the Holy See’s Commission for Religious Relations with the Jews.
+- On 27 February 2014, Pope Francis appointed him as a Consultor to the Holy See’s Commission for Religious Relations with the Jews.

 - Archbishop Prowse’s installation Mass was celebrated in St Christopher’s Cathedral in Canberra, on November 19, 2013.

-- Within the Australian Catholic Bishops Conference, Archbishop Prowse is a Member of the Permanent Committee and Chairman of the Commission for Ecumenism and Inter-Religious Relations.
+- Within the Australian Catholic Bishops Conference, Archbishop Prowse is Chairman of the Bishop Commission for Evangelisation, Laity and Ministry.

 Vision for the Archdiocese